-+ Comparisons based upon efficacy data.
+[†]Comparisons based on efficacy data

-‡ Patients considered for high daily doses except for short periods should be referred to a specialist for assessment to consider alternative combinations of controllers.
+Patients considered for high daily doses except for short periods should be referred to a specialist for assessment to consider alternative combinations of controllers.
 Maximum recommended doses are arbitrary but with prolonged use are associated with increased risk of systemic side effects.

-Approved for once-daily dosing in mild patients.
+Approved for once-daily dosing in mild patients